Joh Bjelke-Petersen: Rise to power

+Premiership (1968-1987)

 Nicklin retired in January 1968 and was succeeded as Premier and Country Party leader by Jack Pizzey; Bjelke-Petersen was elected unopposed as deputy Country Party leader.
 On 31 July 1968, after just seven months in office, Pizzey suffered a heart attack and died.
-Deputy Premier and Liberal leader Gordon Chalk was sworn in as caretaker premier.
+Deputy Premier and Liberal leader Gordon Chalk was sworn in as caretaker premier until the Country Party could elect a new leader, with Bjelke-Petersen as deputy premier.
 The Country Party had 27 seats in Parliament; the Liberals had 20.
 Nonetheless, there was some dispute over whether the Liberals should take senior status, which would have made Chalk premier in his own right.
 Matters were brought to a head when Bjelke-Petersen—elected Country Party leader within days of Pizzey's death—threatened to pull the Country Party out of the Coalition unless he became Premier.
 After seven days Chalk accepted the inevitable, and Bjelke-Petersen was sworn in as Premier on 8 August 1968.
 He remained Police Minister.